Child-led, Play based Outdoor Learning & Adventure

 The nature of this Holiday Programme means that we are subject to weather conditions allowing for safe passage in the barge.
 In the event that it is too rough for the barge to safely operate, or if we do not get to the minimum number of 10 participants, then parents will have the option of their child attending the 'Nature'sCool' programme based on the Huanui College property.

 A decision on weather will be made by the Skipper and the Senior Instructor by 8pm the evening before the trip.
-If an alternative site is to be used, a message updating the drop off location will be sent to the email address you provide and will also be placed on the Limestone Rangers facebook page by 9pm.
+If an alternative site is to be used, a message updating the drop off location will be sent to the email address you provide and will also be placed on the Safe Outdoors NZ facebook page by 9pm.
 If you received no such message then assume normal drop off location.

 Accidents / Emergencies